 Odaka Ryokuchi Park

-Located in the southern part of Nagoya Odaka Ryokuchi Park is 120 hectares of green space and loads of family-friendly attractions.
-The park boasts 16 kinds of white and red plum trees and approximately 400 individual trees.
+Located in the southern part of Nagoya, Odaka Ryokuchi Park has 120 hectares of green space and loads of family-friendly attractions.
+The park offers 16 kinds of white and red plum trees and approximately 400 individual trees.
 Most trees can be found inside the park’s Japanese garden.

 Among the park’s family-friendly attractions are paddle boat rentals, go-karts, an 18-hole miniature golf course, and a Dinosaur Adventure!